 What is the payment policy?

-Payments are accepted by check, cash, Zelle and credit cards, and are due and payable at the time of each visit.
+Preferred methods of payment are Zelle, Venmo and check.
+(Special arrangements can be made if necessary for credit card payments) and are due and payable at the time of each visit.

 What is your cancellation policy?